AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 >[!NOTE]
 >
->For help activating [!DNL MBI] for `Cloud Pro` projects, contact your Customer Success Manager or Customer Technical Advisor.
+>For help activating [!DNL MBI] for `Cloud Pro` projects, contact your Adobe Account Team or Customer Technical Advisor.

 1. Create your [!DNL MBI] Account.